 - Carlton County

 - Fond du Lac Tribal and Community College

 Forestry Adventure Days uses the great outdoors as a classroom to excite kids about the fields of science and forestry.
 Spring and Summer sessions are offered for ages 3-12 as campers and ages 13-18 as assistants.
 Previous Forestry Adventure Days included wagon tours, boat races and wildlife tracking as well as projects to make forest faces, sun art, and field guides.

 Spring Forestry Adventure Days are typically held on Friday and Monday around Easter weekend.
-The Spring program will not be held in 2021 due to the University being under a work from home policy until June 30th.

 Summer Forestry Adventure Days are held the second and third Wednesday and Thursday in July.

 - Summer Program Dates: Wednesday and Thursday, July 12-13 and Wednesday and Thursday, July 19-20, 2023